Trapped fireshell (halo) of photons and pairs around black-hole horizon: source for ultra-high-energy particles: Characteristics relevant for observations and experiments

-\item We come to the GRBs' cases.
+Interacting with magnetic fields, soft photons and other low-energy particles around sources, these UHE electrons and protons from the opaque radiation fluid spot of highly energetic photons and pairs produce VHE photons and neutrinos to TeV or PeV energy scales.
+We come to GRBs' cases.
 As shown in Fig.~\ref{Letime}, the trapped fireballs (horizon halos) cool via continuous emission of UHE electrons and protons.
 Interacting with the surrounding fields and materials, the former mainly leads to VHE photons, and the latter to VHE neutrinos.
-Before outward expanding fireballs become optically thin, we probably cannot see VHE photons because of great opacity due to two-photon annihilation $\gamma\gamma\rightarrow e^+e^-$ of the Breit-Wheeler process (\ref{ggee}).
-It strongly implies that the VHE photons most probably observed are after expanding fireballs become transparent, namely, VHE photon luminosity increases soon after the main GRBs' bursts \cite{Xue_2021}.
-During the afterglow era, UHE protons $\gamma_p\gg 1$ emitted from the horizon halo continuously collide with the ejector of the Lorentz factor $\Gamma<\gamma_p$, which then emits VHE photons and neutrinos.
-Therefore, their light curves follow the law of the ejector's kinematic motion in time, similarly to the external shock emission of the ejector colliding with the interstellar medium.
-However, their energy spectra become softer in time because the horizon halos cool down.
-The time and luminosity of UHE and VHE continuous emissions depend on the horizon-halo temperature $T_\gamma$ and acceleration number $A$, as well as the target (ejector) density.
+This scenario strongly implies the logical and causal reasoning features that are relevant to the observations of VHE photons accompanying GRBs' phenomena: \begin{enumerate}[(1)] \item UHE electrons (protons) and the subsequent VHE photons and neutrinos are continuous emissions in the fireshell lifetime.
+They should correlate with each other with the GRBs' sources in observations. \item Before outward expanding fireballs become optically thin, we probably cannot see VHE photons because of great opacity due to two-photon annihilation $\gamma\gamma\rightarrow e^+e^-$ of the Breit-Wheeler process (\ref{ggee}).
+During the prompt emissions for bursts, the VHE photons most probably observed are after expanding fireballs become transparent, namely, VHE photon luminosity increases soon after the main GRBs' bursts occur \footnote{The features (1) and (2) were pointed out in Ref.~\cite{Xue_2021}.} \item During the afterglow era, UHE protons $\gamma_p\gg 1$ emitted from the horizon fireshell continuously collide with the ejector of the Lorentz factor $\Gamma<\gamma_p$, which then emits VHE photons and neutrinos.
+Therefore, their (VHE) light curves follow the law of the ejector's kinematic motion in time, similarly to the external shock emission of the ejector colliding with the interstellar medium.
+However, their (VHE) energy spectra become softer in time because the horizon fireshell cool down.
+The time and luminosity of UHE and VHE continuous emissions depend on the horizon fireshell temperature $T_\gamma$ and acceleration number $A$ (\ref{ta}), as well as the target (ejector) density. \end{enumerate}

+In contrast, according to the usual modelling interpretation of the TeV emission in GRBs, ultra-relativistic electrons are accelerated by internal shocks of fireballs during the prompt emission or by external shocks between the ejector and interstellar medium (ISM) during the afterglow phase.